-John Wesley first preached in Wales at Devauden near Chepstow on 15 October 1739 and made frequent visits, often on the way to Ireland.
+John Wesley first preached in Wales at Devauden near Chepstow on 15 October 1739 and made frequent later visits, often on the way to Ireland.
 He did not originally intend to form his own societies, as he worked closely with Howell Harris.
 But the first English-speaking society, formed in Cardiff in April 1740, allied itself with Wesley rather than Harris the following year.
 Wales was in the first list of circuits in the 1747 Minutes of Conference and by 1770 there were three Welsh circuits: Pembroke, Glamorgan and Brecon.
 But progress was slow, especially in Mid and North Wales, and by 1791 there were only 600 members in the whole of South Wales.

 Industrial development and an influx from England to work in mining and industry helped nineteenth century growth, especially in the south.
 Leading industrialists such as Sir Thomas Guest and Richard Crawshay had Methodist roots and gave practical support to WM.
 In North Wales incomers and the development of the holiday trade led to growth, particularly along the coast, supported by missionary outreach from the Chester and Shrewsbury areas.
-Until a separate North Wales District was formed in 1987, Methodist circuits there belonged to the Liverpool, Chester & Stoke and Wolverhampton & Shrewsbury Districts.
+Until a separate North Wales District was formed in 1987, Methodist circuits there belonged to the Liverpool, Chester & Stoke and the Wolverhampton & Shrewsbury Districts.

 Many Cornish Wesleyans came to work in the Ceredigion mines and chapels were built as part of the missionary enterprise of Welsh-speaking Methodists among their English-speaking neighbours.
 BC migrants from Devon and Cornwall working South Wales industries established chapels which were often paired with chapels in the West Country.
 PM developed in Pembrokeshire and the Blaenavon/Pontypool area, in the first place as a mission from Oakengates, Shropshire.
 The Blaenavon (later Pontypool) Circuit missioned the Glamorgan and Monmouthshire valleys, and later Newport, Cardiff and Swansea, reaching Cardiff in 1857.